LeonardoVilardo/bessai/bessai-plan.md

 - Battery sizes: common discrete sizes first: 0, 5, 10, 13.5, 15, 20, and 30 kWh.
 - Currency: configurable, with BRL as the Brasilia demo default.
 - Peak tariff window: 18:00 to 21:00.
-- Annualization: representative week if practical.
-If not, one representative day is acceptable, clearly labelled as annualized from a representative profile.
+- Annual economics: simulate NASA POWER hourly historical irradiance for `2016-2025` when available.
+- Historical economics fallback order: multi-year NASA POWER, single-year NASA POWER `2024`, then representative 24h annualization.
-- Forecast data: live Open-Meteo when available, with cached or sample fallback data so the demo always works.
+- Short-term dispatch forecast: live Open-Meteo Forecast API when available, with cached or sample fallback data so the demo always works.
 - ML transparency: show the training source and uncertainty estimate calmly; mention synthetic training data in a small model note if fallback data is used.
 - Tone: installer/analyst-friendly, but still understandable to a homeowner.